Lung Cancer Causes

 Get the Guide

 When someone is exposed to asbestos, they can inhale tiny fibers that get trapped in the lungs.
-The fibers can’t be destroyed or removed by the human body, and they irritate lung tissue for decades until genetic mutations set in.
+The fibers can’t be destroyed or removed by the human body, and they irritate lung tissue for decades.

 Smoking Cigarettes